 Are Pistachios Good for You?
 Their Nutrition, Calories, and Health Benefits

-Pistachios are green tasty seeds packed with nutrition, especially protein.
+Pistachios are green tasty tree nuts packed with nutrition, especially protein.
 Here's what you need to know about calories, benefits, and more.

 The pistachio: A little green gem packed with protein